 |Blow Your Mind

 The Muffs are a California-based punk/pop outfit, originally all female, though the rougher sex slowly infiltrated, until by their fourth album, 1999's Alert Today Alive Tomorrow, two of the trio were male, including Redd Kross drummer Roy McDonald, leaving frontwoman Kim Shattuck as the sole original member.
 The album appears to have been released in at least two different versions, making reviewing it a tad confusing, but I think it's safe to say that whichever version you get, it's going to be stuffed full of decent pop/punk tunes that predate the likes of the tedious Green Day by quite some way, avoiding their sense of 'humour' in the process.

 Brian Kehew of Moog Cookbook plays Mellotron, although it only crops up on Dear Liar Love Me, with a rather muted, though nicely played strings intro.
 Why is it here?
 Who knows, but don't look a gift-horse in the mouth, eh?
-So; pop crossed with punk, or vice versa; The Buzzcocks did it over twenty year earlier, as did The Ramones, I suppose, but that doesn't make this less valid.
-No classic, but decent enough at what it does, with a short but sweet 'Tron part to boot.
+So; pop crossed with punk, or vice versa; The Buzzcocks did it over twenty years earlier, as did The Ramones, in their own way, but that doesn't make this less valid.
+No classic, but decent enough at what it does, with a short but sweet Mellotron part to boot.

 See: Redd Kross

 Sinfonia Della Luna (1984, 46.05/52.09) ***½/TTSinfonia Della Luna